nygenome/lancet/README.md

 ======

 Lancet is a somatic variant caller (SNVs and indels) for short read data.
 Lancet uses a localized micro-assembly strategy to detect somatic mutation with high sensitivity and accuracy on a tumor/normal pair.
 Lancet is based on the colored de Bruijn graph assembly paradigm where tumor and normal reads are jointly analyzed within the same graph.
-On-the-fly repeat composition analysis and self-tuning k-mer strategy are used together to increase specificity in regions characterized by complex repeat structures.
+On-the-fly repeat composition analysis and self-tuning k-mer strategy are used together to increase specificity in regions characterized by low complexity sequences.
 Lancet requires the raw reads to be aligned with BWA (See [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) description for more info).
 Lancet is implemented in C++.

 * Version: 1.0.0
 * Author: Giuseppe Narzisi, [New York Genome Center](https://www.nygenome.org)